British and Foreign School Society (BFSS) Collection

 Books and pamphlets on education dating from the 19th century including works by Lancaster, Bell, Pestalozzi and Froebel.
 Victorian and Edwardian children's books.

-Further detailed information on the BFSS and its Colleges, plus transcripts of the 1897 list of British Schools and the first register of female students at Borough Road Teacher Training College, can be found below:
+Further detailed information on the BFSS and its Colleges, plus transcripts of various documents, can be found below: